Copa Suecia

 The Copa Suecia (in English: Sweden Cup) was an official Argentine football cup competition held once from 1958 to 1960 by the Argentine Football Association (AFA).
 It was competed by clubs in the Argentine Primera División.
 Atlanta won the tournament in the final held in 1960.

 History

 Given that the World Cup was held in faraway Sweden in 1958, the Argentine league competition was interrupted after the third round and it was not restarted until three months later.
 As a result, AFA organized a cup competition in order to keep the teams in readiness and also let the clubs receive some economic benefits throughout the prolonged intermission.
-The Swedish Embassy in Argentina donated the trophy and hence the name of the tournament.
+The Swedish ambassador in Argentina, Carl-Herbert Borgenstierna, donated the trophy and hence the name of the tournament.

 The 16 teams of the Primera División were divided into two groups (A and B), and each group played a round-robin.
 The top team from each group would contest a single-legged final.
 If two teams had the same number of points in a group, a single-legged play-off would be competed to determine the qualification.